Shayne-501/SystemAdminDash/README.md

 # SystemAdminDash
-This is a slot for a Kali linux project for COMPTIA A+ core 2 by Group 3
+This is a slot for a Kali linux project for COMPTIA A++ core 2 by Group 3

 # System Admin Dashboard